 We are a signatory firm of the Grand Rapids Bar Association's Managing Partners Diversity Collaborative Agreement, signed in 2011.
 The agreement is a formal commitment among 12 major Grand Rapids law firms and the GRBA to collaborate towards achieving greater diversity and inclusion in the West Michigan’s legal community through education, hiring, retention and promotion.

 Detroit lawyer Beverly Hall Burns is a past president of the foundation.
 Kalamazoo attorney James Liggins, Jr. founded the Charles A. Pratt Bar Association, representing the region’s African-American attorneys and served as the group’s first president.
 Givens incorporated the Michigan Minority Business Development Counsel.
-Finally, Robert Levels is a leader with the Chicago Committee on Minorities in Law Firms, a group of which Miller Canfield is a member.

 Miller Canfield is an “Honor Roll” member of the Michigan Roundtable for Diversity and Inclusion.
 We have sponsored and presented the Outstanding Diversity Award for the Kalamazoo Chamber of Commerce.